Orangeburg Preparatory Schools

-Orangeburg Preparatory Schools, Inc. is an independent, college-preparatory, coeducational day school enrolling students in preschool through twelfth grade.
+Orangeburg Preparatory Schools, Inc. is an independent, college-preparatory, coeducational day school enrolling students in preschool through 12th grade.
 It is located in Orangeburg, South Carolina.
 Orangeburg Prep has two campuses: the Lower Campus, housing preschool to 5th grade; and the Upper Campus, housing grades 6 to 12.
 OPS also operates a year-round day care center on the Lower Campus.
-Orangeburg Prep was formed through the merger of two segregation academies, Wade Hampton and Willington Academy.
+Orangeburg Prep was formed through the merger of two segregation academies, Wade Hampton Academy and Willington Academy.